 Transparency & Effective Communication

 Arguably, the most important factor that builds trust and boosts employee retention is an employee’s engagement in the business and their understanding of key information such as company objectives, compensation plans and organizational growth fluctuations.
 One of the most basic practices that promotes trust and employee engagement is communication.
 Consistent, regular communication of accurate facts is deemed as a key factor in ensuring employee satisfaction and ultimately, employee retention.
 But there is a common pitfall associated with this practice.

 Businesses often forget to allow for bi-directional communication.
 Whether an employee wants to inquire about why their commission does not include a particular transaction or whether the employee wants to provide feedback on the latest system for tracking expenses, businesses with the high talent retention ensure that communication frameworks and systems are in place to encourage two-way communication and increase employee engagement in the organization.

 Ultimately, companies that focus on thoughtfully designing competitive employee compensation, consistently analyzing how to boost performance and opening transparent lines of communication are highly likely to attract – and retain – the right talent.

-Contact InnoVyne Technologies to learn more around how we help manufacturing companies design and implement best-in-class performance management solutions to boost business performance by hiring and retaining the best talent.
+Request a demo today to learn more about how InnoVyne can help manufacturing companies design and implement best-in-class performance management solutions to boost business performance by hiring and retaining the best talent.